greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 ## Contents

-1. Overview of EmpathyNet
+1. EmpathyNet
 2. Review of Current Datasets
 	1. Success Factors of ImageNet
 	2. Other Related Datasets and Relevant Notes
 	3. Possible Alternatives
-3. Context of Ethics
+3. Ethics
-4. How EmpathyNet Builds Up to Larger Goals
+4. Why EmpathyNet?
-5. Building EmpathyNet
+5. Implementing EmpathyNet

-We cut right to the chase by first giving a brief overview of the proposed solutions, before elaborating on how we arrive at the solutions.
-This begins with a detailed analysis of current datasets, with important lessons on success factors and potential pitfalls.
+We first give a brief overview of our proposed solution, EmpathyNet.
+Thereafter we elaborate on how we arrive at the proposal of EmpathyNet.
+This begins with an analysis of ImageNet and other datasets, with important lessons on success factors and potential pitfalls.
+We also describe some alternatives that we have considered, along with why we eventually rejected these alternatives.
 Then we have a brief discussion on the context of ethics, which will provide specific motivations for the datasets.
-This then leads nicely to how the datasets contribute to these motivations and subsequently larger goals.
-Finally, we describe in detail how the solutions may be implemented in an efficient low-cost high-quality manner.
+This is followed by how EmpathyNet contributes to these motivations and subsequently larger goals.
+Finally, we describe in detail how EmpathyNet may be implemented in an efficient low-cost high-quality manner.

-## Overview of EmpathyNet
+## EmpathyNet

-In this green paper, we introduce EmpathyNet - a multimodal dataset that serves as the foundation for learning empathy.
+In this green paper, we introduce EmpathyNet - a multimodal dataset that serves as the foundation for learning empathy (duh!).

 In the context of ethics, empathy serves the dual purpose of motivation and teacher.
 Empathy motivates the construction of ethical values such as:

 > Do unto others as you would have them do unto you.

-Empathy also teaches - humans infer the likeability or normalcy of their actions from the responses of the people around them.
+Empathy also teaches.
+Humans infer the likeability or normalcy of their actions from the responses of the people around them.
 For instance, children may infer that sharing is good from positive *vibes* given by their peers and parents.
-Such *vibes* include verbal language, body language, tone of voice and facial expression, with latter factors contributing more when verbal comprehension is inadequate.
-The ability to understand such *vibes* stem from a modicum of empathy, defined here as:
+Such vibes include verbal language, body language, tone of voice and facial expression, with latter factors contributing more when verbal comprehension is inadequate.
+The ability to understand such vibes stem from a modicum of empathy, which we define here as:

-> The ability to understand and share the feelings of another.
+> The ability to recognize, understand and share the feelings and thoughts of another.

-Other animals, such as dogs and cats, have also exhibited the ability of empathy.
+Other animals, such as dogs and cats, have exhibited the ability of empathy.
 Examples include the importance of tone of voice in training animals and the concept of emotional support animals.
-There are two important points here.
+This illustrates two important points.

 1. The language barrier is near-unbreachable between humans and other animals.
-Yet both parties are able to convey extremely subtle messages, ranging from sorrow to anger to happiness.
-This might indicate that textual information is unnecessary for empathy, with a greater emphasis on body language, tone of voice and facial expression.
+Yet both parties are able to convey extremely subtle messages, ranging from sorrow to anger to happiness. **This might indicate that textual information is unnecessary for empathy, with a greater emphasis on body language, tone of voice and facial expression.**
 2. As humans we do not know for sure if our animal companions truly *empathize* with us.
 Do they really know how our emotions feel like?
 Do they really *understand and share* our feelings?
 Without a device to transplant consciousness, we will probably never find out.
 But the important thing here is that, despite all that, many humans do feel that animals truly empathize.
-We firmly believe this based on our inference of superficial cues.
-This suggests that for artificial intelligence, demonstrating empathy might be far more crucial than truly possessing empathy.
+We firmly believe this based on our inference of superficial cues. **This suggests that for artificial intelligence, demonstrating empathy might be far more crucial than truly possessing empathy.**

+Based on these observations, the goal of EmpathyNet is to facilitate the assessment of demonstrations of empathy using a multimodal dataset of cues, which we define here as:

+> A signal that conveys a feeling or thought.

+Cues can take the form of:

+- **Verbal messages.** The textual content of speech.
+- **Audio cues.** The tone, speed and manner of speech or non-speech sounds such as crying and laughter.
+- **Facial expressions.** Facial movements and distortions.
+- **Body language.** Body posture, tics, gestures and their associated characteristics such as size and speed.

-Based on these, the goal of EmpathyNet is to facilitate the assessment of demonstrations of empathy.
-This is primarily achieved by a series of tasks that test models' abilities to both match and generate cues.
-These tasks are facilitated by a multimodal dataset consisting of video, image and audio samples.
-Specifically, the dataset comprises cues, where a single cue contains a video subcue, with corresponding image, audio and text subcues.
+We then assess demonstrations of empathy by a series of tasks involving recognition and generation of cues.
+Specifically, the dataset comprises cue groups, where a cue group contains a video (facial expression or body language) cue, with corresponding image, audio and text (verbal) cues.

 \<EXAMPLE HERE>